gojescore/timetable-clowns/STATE_OF_THE_GAME.md

 2) PROTOCOL.md
 3) the file currently being edited

-Last updated: 2026-02-14
+Last updated: 2026-02-16

 ---------------------------------------------------------------------

 🔒 NON-NEGOTIABLE RULE (LOCKED)

 Client may display upgrades,
-but must never compute gameplay modifiers from them.
+but must NEVER compute gameplay modifiers from them.

-All gameplay modifiers come only from `player.mods` sent by the server in STATE_SNAPSHOT.
+All gameplay modifiers come ONLY from `player.mods` sent by the server in STATE_SNAPSHOT.

 ---------------------------------------------------------------------